Tekl/openthesaurus-deutsch/README.md

 To remove the plugin form your system, just launch the installer again and select the option “🚫 Uninstall”.

 You can manually delete the plugin from the folder `/Library/Dictionaries` or `~/Library/Dictionaries` and restart the “Dictionary.app”.

+If you have installed the plugin via Homebrew, you can get rid of it with the following command:

+`brew uninstall optenthesaurus-deutsch`

 ### Build the dictionary by yourself using the source code